 - a.
-Writing and Literature: English 316L, 316M, or 316N and two courses beyond Rhetoric and Writing 306 or the equivalent that carry a writing flag.
-One of these courses must be upper-division.
-Courses that carry a writing flag are identified in the Course Schedule.
-They may be used simultaneously to fulfill other requirements, unless otherwise specified. - b.
+Writing and Literature: English 316L, 316M, or 316N [†] - b.
 Foreign language: Proficiency in a language other than English is required.

 The study of a second language contributes in an important way to a broad education for today's students, who live in a world where the overwhelming majority of people do not speak or read English and where much of the knowledge that is disseminated may never appear in English.
 Knowledge of a second language is important for an appreciation of the culture of the people using that language, and it also helps students to understand the structure and complexities of their own native language.
 Students with sufficient preparation may be able to use the second language for study in their chosen discipline.
 An intermediate level of competency as determined by the completion of any one of the following options: